What are cryptocurrency futures?

 One of the benefits of trading Bitcoin futures contracts is that futures provide leverage.
 This is made possible with borrowed capital.
 Each broker can have a different margin requirement as long as it is above the exchange requirements.
 Bitcoin futures contracts are volatile and therefore the leverage levels can be conservative.

 For example, in November 2019, the CME provided leverage on Bitcoin futures of 2.6 to 1.
 This means that your profits and losses will both be enhanced as you are controlling more value than the cash you have posted in your margin account.
 This type of leverage might be considered conservative, but the rules of the exchange and the volatility of bitcoin reduce the leverage that the exchange provides.

 Pros and cons of cryptocurrency futures trading

 There are many benefits and a few drawbacks to trading Bitcoin futures.

-- Futures positions are reported by the Commitment of Traders Report.
+- Futures positions are reported by the Commitments of Traders Report.

-- The margin requirement for 1-futures contracts can be sizeable for retail traders.
+- The margin requirement for one futures contract can be sizeable for retail traders;

 - Futures contracts are liquid when the exchange is open.

 If you are looking to trade on the cryptocurrency market and will not need to use cryptocurrencies as a payment method, then cryptocurrency futures contracts may be a good option.
 You will not need to set up a digital wallet or have a secure address to trade bitcoin.
 Futures contracts provide leverage, but highly volatile instruments such as bitcoin do limit the leverage available.
 To trade futures you will need to open an account with a futures broker who is licensed and registered with an exchange.